nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `Model`,
 * Stores a `UserPref` object that represents the user's preferences
-* Stores the Address Book data
+* Stores the dowat data
 * Exposes a `UnmodifiableObservableList<ReadOnlyTask>` as well as `UnmodifiableObservableList<ReadOnlyEvent>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * Does not depend on any of the other three components.